October 25, 2017

 As the weather becomes colder the frosted evaporator coils start restricting the airflow and can reduce the HVAC efficiency.
 This is a common problem faced by the building owners and managers.
 Frost is the root cause of many HVAC issues.

 When the temperature in the evaporator coil becomes lower than the dew point and dew collects on the surface of the coil, it does not pose a problem.
-But when the temperature reduces further and goes beyond the freezing point turning dew into frost it reduces the airflow and can cause a a major HVAC problem.
+But when the temperature reduces further and goes beyond the freezing point turning dew into frost it reduces the airflow and can cause a major HVAC problem.

 Types of Frost

 The initial layer of ice which forms on the evaporator coil is thin and is not harmful.
-In fact, it is conducive for the functioning of the HVAC.
+In fact, it is conducive to the functioning of the HVAC.
 It increases the evaporator tube’s surface area.

-The subsequent layers of ice are more snow-like or crystalline depending on the temperature of the evaporator, humidity and airflow.
+The subsequent layers of ice are more snow-like or crystalline depending on the temperature of the evaporator, humidity, and airflow.
 They are known as hoar frost or radiant frost.
-They reduce the heat absorbing capacity of the evaporator.
+They reduce the heat-absorbing capacity of the evaporator.

 Indications of Diminished Airflow